tomjoht/tomjoht.github.io/_restapicourse/pubapis_readmeio.md

 	<img src="{{ "/images/publishingapidocs/readmeiotryitout.png" | prepend: site.baseurl }}" alt="Try it on readme.io" />

 The experience is similar to Swagger in that the response appears directly in the documentation.
 This API Explorer gives you a sense of the data returned by the API.

+## Limitations with Readme.io

+Readme.io is a pretty sweet platform, and you don't have to worry about describing your API based on a specification based on either RAML or Swagger.
+But this also has downsides.
+It means that your doc is tied to the Readme.io platform.
+Additionally, you can't auto-generate the output from annotations in your source code.

+Additionally, if the cloud location for your docs isn't an option, that may also pose challenges.
+Finally, there isn't any content re-use functionality, so if you have multiple outputs for your documentation that you're single sourcing, Readme.io may not be for you.

+Even so, the output is sharp and the talent behind this site is top-notch.
+The platform is constantly growing with new features, so maybe all of this functionality will eventually be there.